Cosmo-Tech/azure-sample-webapp/doc/dashboards.md

 ## Report page size recommendation

-for Scenario View iframe:
+For Scenario View iframe:

 - Select option: View > fit to page
 - Select Format > Page size > Custom
   - Width: 1580 px
   - Height: 350 px

-for Dashboard View iframes:
+For Dashboard View iframes:

 - Select option: View > fit to page
 - Select Format > Page size > Custom
   - Width: 1280 px
   - Height: 795 px

+Note that you can set a fixed display ratio for these PowerBI iframes by setting the parameters `SCENARIO_VIEW_IFRAME_DISPLAY_RATIO` and `DASHBOARDS_VIEW_IFRAME_DISPLAY_RATIO` in the file [src/config/AppConfiguration.js](../src/config/AppConfiguration.js).
+Documentation for these parameters can be found in file [doc/appConfiguration.md](../doc/appConfiguration.md).

 ## How to use filters on the current scenario (dynamic Filter)